Leadership for Learning:

 But a leader of learning may be demanding, insistent.
 For example in military combat, mission, not money, is the primary motivator.
 Few people risk their lives for financial return, so leadership has to be no-nonsense and people-oriented.
 A good commander does not want to confront peril with people that are less than fully prepared – knowing what to do and ready to do it.

-A military commander developing troops has to be aware that the next mission may be different and unexpected.
-Versatility and preparedness are important.
-Finally a good commander realizes that in any tough situation, the welfare of everyone depends on the competence and attitude of all members.
-She does not skimp on preparing troops for the worst.
+A military leader developing troops must also be aware that their next mission may be very different from the last.
+Versatility is important.
+The welfare of every member of the unit depends on the competence and attitude of all, so don’t skimp on preparation.
 Four simple rules of leadership behavior sum up this up:

 Mission is top priority.

 Always tell the truth (good, bad, and ugly).

 Even if you dislike the military and its missions, you can apply military leadership concepts to an ecologically regenerative mission.
 Stop being a manager.
 Become a leader for learning.

 How to Start Becoming a Leader for Learning